 You can ask people you know well, like your family, or professional acquaintances in a field you are interested in.
 You can even reach out to people you don't know through your network, social media sites like LinkedIn, or even directly in a cold email.
 While it can be intimidating, people are actually usually very receptive to giving informational interviews.

 Also, try your local library’s career resource section!
 The librarian will point you in the right direction.

 8. Find a mentor

-If there’s a career you’re interested in, you might also check to see if any companies or people in that line of work would let you shadow them for a few days to see what it’s really like.
+If there’s a career you’re interested in, call around to see if anyone in that line of work would let you shadow them for a few days so that you can get a feel of what it’s really like.
+(Even if that means you have play coffee b*tch for the privilege.)
 Again, you'll find that companies are, perhaps surprisingly, very open to this.